-For years, security and networking professionals have tried to walk a fine line at all times, finding acceptable trade-offs between security and user experience.
-You can see this perennial challenge looming large over projects to support hybrid work, but it really doesn't need to be a zero-sum game.
-Rethinking network and security architectures in an era of cloud enables increased security to actually positively impact upon user experience - a concept that seems completely counter-intuitive to the more experienced tech leaders.
+For years, security and networking professionals have tried to walk a fine line, finding acceptable trade-offs between security and user experience.
+You can see this perennial challenge looming large over projects to support hybrid work, network and security architectures in an era of cloud enables increased security to positively impact upon user experience experienced tech leaders.